dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 _We implement DLBAC_alpha in PyTorch for a single operation (we experimented with op1).
 We need to train DLBAC_alpha once only.
 The same trained network can be used for both local and global interpretation.
 A trained DLBAC_alpha (model_state.pth) is added in the /result directory._

-resnet.py file contain pytorch implementation of ResNet. dataloader.py is the utility file for processing data.
+resnet.py file contains pytorch implementation of ResNet. dataloader.py is the utility file for processing data.